Introduction

 - For professional design work → AI (best for editing).

-- For printing → EPS (widely supported in print industry).
+- For printing → EPS (widely supported in the print industry).

 - For sharing final designs → PDF (easy viewing & high-quality output).